Skip to content

 Introduction:

 We’re here to support you as you set out on your journey.
-We’ll build your mathematics and science skills and knowledge so you’re ready for the challenge of moving on to BSc (Hons) Physics and Mathematics in your second year.
+We’ll build your mathematics and science skills and knowledge so you’re ready for the challenge of moving on to BSc (Hons) Mathematics and Physics in your second year.

 You’ll get plenty of opportunities to apply your knowledge by participating in a series of projects on your own and in a group.
-This develops your problem-solving and creative thinking skills – essential for physics and mathematics graduates.
+This develops your problem-solving and creative thinking skills – essential for mathematics and physics graduates.

-Don’t worry if you change your mind about studying physics and mathematics.
+Don’t worry if you change your mind about studying mathematics and physics.
 You’ll have a solid foundation to switch to one of our other mathematics courses.

 Our Mathematics and Physics degrees are current and relevant to the needs of the business.
 Our close links with the industry mean that, if you wish, you’ll have the opportunity to take up job placements with some of the world’s leading companies.